Why Your Website Isn’t Generating Leads (and 7 Fixes)

 Fix it

-- Use consistent tone and visuals across channels.
+- Use consistent tone and visuals (same message, same style).

-- Embed 1–2 review snippets or a case study panel on key pages.
+- Add review snippets or a case study panel to key pages.

 Fix it